Buying your first home in Portland: the plain-English playbook

 2. The money part, demystified

-Pre-approval is a lender verifying what they'd loan you, it costs nothing and doesn't lock you in.
-I'll connect you with lenders that I trust, and you can decide who's a good fit for you.
-Lenders often have mostly similar rates and fee's, more of the question is who is reliable, responsive, and someone you want to talk to.
-Two Portland-specific notes: down payments around 3.5%-5% are very normal here.
-There are also excellent first-time-buyer programs in Oregon and Washington.
-I can connect you after our consultation.
+Pre-approval is a lender verifying what they'd loan you.
+It costs nothing and doesn't lock you in.
+I'll connect you with lenders I trust, and you decide who's a good fit.
+Lenders tend to land in the same range on rates and fees, so the real question is who is reliable, responsive, and someone you actually want to talk to.

 3. Touring with a translator